kegnet/photon-thermistor/README.md

 # photon-thermistor
 A fully configurable thermistor library for Particle Photon and other devices.

-This library allows configuration of Vcc, analog reference voltage, and ADC max, which should allow it to work for most devices.
-On Photon devices, ADC max is 4095, NOT the typical Arduino 1023!
+Simplified for Particle but also allows for full configuration of Vcc, analog reference voltage, and ADC max.
+Most thermistor libraries assume ADC max is 1023 but ADC max on Particle is 4095!

 For NTC (negative temperature coefficient) thermistors only.